Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

-Do YOU still find YOU attractive?
+Do you think of yourself as attractive?
 Because if you don't feel attractive, it's hard for others to see you as attractive.
 I am a firm believer in women getting inspiration from other women.
-So, here are some ideas if you're feel less than attractive lately:
+So, here are some ideas if you've been feeling less than attractive lately:

-- sign up for a sensual dance class (pole, belly dance)
+- Sign up for a sensual dance class (e.g., pole or belly dance)

 I am a firm believer that creative dance is a great source for enhancing sensuality.
 If you are in touch with the movements and flow and rhythm of your body, this can translate wonderfully into your love life.

 If you and your husband are having issues with intimacy, perhaps you have to set the mood.
 Maybe you work from home.
 Take your bath, have your evening glass of red, wear your favorite outfit, and watch your sensual movie by the time your husband gets home.
 That's right, the more relaxed you are, the more likely the energy will be noticed.

 How we talk to ourselves in the mirror says everything about how we feel inside.
 Literally!
 I was once watching a self-love video, and the narrator in the video filmed her morning routine.
 In this video, she stands in the mirror and compliments herself, thanks herself, and smiles.
 At first I thought, "Wow, that is so weird."
 But after much contemplation, I realized I was weird for not greeting myself like that in the mirror every morning and show some self-love.

 Tip: When you look at yourself in the mirror every morning, greet yourself like you would a friend.
 Exchange kind words like you would with your dearest friend.
 Treat yourself with the same kindness and respect.